Helping you rise above.

 Melinda Fedoris, M.S.Ed, N.C.C., L.P.C.

-Melinda Fedoris is a board certified counselor, a certified clinical trauma professional, and licensed by the state of Pennsylvania as a professional counselor.
+Melinda Fedoris is a Board Certified Counselor, a certified clinical trauma professional, and licensed by the state of Pennsylvania as a Professional Counselor.
 She has successfully completed training in Cognitive Behavioral Therapy Trauma Informed Care and is credentialed by most major insurance providers.
+Melinda holds an International Trauma Professional Certification.
 Melinda has specialized training in treating mood disorders, personality disorders and trauma.
-She has over 15 years experience working with mood disorders, trauma and abuse.
+She has over 20 years experience working with mood disorders, trauma and abuse.
 Melinda has acquired her EMDR credentialing and is excited to bring this technique into her practice.
+Melinda infuses DBT and REBT in her EMDR practice.

 Melinda presents an active therapy style with individualized attention and constructive specialized feedback at each session.
 Melinda is skilled in the treatment of individuals who are unable to resolve symptoms of anxiety, depression, trauma and stress that is negatively impacting their lives.
 Melinda also treats children and adolescents who are facing difficulties with peer pressure, depressive or anxiety symptoms, or self-image problems.
 Her active-therapy technique provides an environment for expressing feelings and developing effective coping skills.
 Melinda is dedicated to her patients and brings years of experience to each session.
 She is driven by each new opportunity to help find the right solution for the patient.